vovapolu/ensime.github.io/index.md

 - Refactorings (rename, organise imports).
 - Errors and warnings in your code: *red squigglies*.

-ENSIME appeals to hackers and aficionados.
-If you are happy using the most popular IDE, you will probably prefer [IntelliJ IDEA](https://www.jetbrains.com/help/idea/2016.1/creating-and-running-your-scala-application.html).
+ENSIME appeals to hackers, minimalists and aficionados.
+The engineers and artists who want to craft their own exquisite tools.
+If you are happy using the most popular IDE, you might prefer [IntelliJ IDEA](https://www.jetbrains.com/help/idea/2016.1/creating-and-running-your-scala-application.html).
+We don't claim to be better, just different.

 If you would like to learn more, please read our [Getting Started](getting_started) section.